The basic skills you will teach your dog to enable him to enjoy his self in the water with you and to pass the tests are as follows:

 All of this is learnt one baby step at a time with safety first and fun a very close second.

-I hope that this has tempted you to dip a paw in the water please contact your nearest Water group and they will steer you in right direction.
+We hope that this has tempted you to dip a paw in the water please contact your nearest Water group and they will steer you in right direction.